News & tips

-For more information on how to properly take advantage of MS Project, view our Microsoft Project courses here.
+For more information on how to properly take advantage of MS Project, see this listing of our Project courses.

 Kanban board helps in project management by allowing you to see the status of all your tasks at a glance and quickly move project tasks between columns to indicate progress.